lexus654/lexus654/README.md

 ### Hi there 👋 I am Ronald a future FullStack Web Developer :green_heart:

 ## 📫 Who am I?:
-  Hello I am Ronald, Currently 2nd year student from Technological University of the Philippines.
+  Hello I am Ronald, Currently 3rd year student from Technological University of the Philippines.
   - A BS in *Electronics and Communication Engineering* Student.
   - A **DOST Scholar** <3
-  - Technical Operation Manager at TUP Programming Guild
-  - Chief Relations Officer at Google Developers Student Club TUP Manila
+  - Lead at Google Developers Student Club TUP Manila
-  - Coding Instructor @ BrightChamps
+  - Software Engineer @ BrightChamps
   - Badminton is my Main Sports
   - I play games like Pokemon, Fire Emblem and watch Anime as a way to relieve stress.
-  - Future GCE <3
+  -  GCE <3

 ## TechStack that I want to ✨ learn ✨
 - [x] HTML